-Livingston still plays around 150 shows a year, house concerts, listening rooms and festivals.
-Livingston is the Artistic Director for a multi-cultural group from Texas and India called Cowboys & Indians.
-Cosmic Bob is also playing a lot with new rockin' Lost Austin Band and is touring non-stop in support of, Up The Flatland Stairs.
+Livingston plays over 100 shows a year: house concerts, private parties, folk clubs and festivals.
+He is the Artistic Director for a multi-cultural group from Texas and India called Cowboys & Indians.
+Cosmic Bob is also playing with new rockin' the Lost Gonzo Band and the Gonzo Compadres and is touring non-stop in support of, Up The Flatland Stairs.

 Lost Gonzo Band: John Inmon, Gary P Nunn, Donny Dolan, Bob Livingston & Jerry Jeff Walker

 Chandan Dutta & Bob Livingston in Pakistan!